Japan Air grounds Boeing 787 after battery problem

 PLAGUED WITH PROBLEMS

-The 787 Dreamliner is Boeing's state-of-the-art plane, built with carbon-fibre composite materials and a powerful electrical system to reduce weight and improve the jet's fuel efficiency.
+The 787 Dreamliner is Boeing's state-of-the-art plane, built with carbon-fiber composite materials and a powerful electrical system to reduce weight and improve the jet's fuel efficiency.

 But the 250-seat jetliner, which costs about $212 million at list prices, has been plagued with problems.
 It was more than three years late in entering service, due to issues with parts fabrication by suppliers around the world.
 Since entering service, it has had issues with brakes, fuel lines, electrical panels and hydraulics, and other systems.